 8. Charlotte Brontë was forced to apologize to her cruel schoolmaster.

 When Jane Eyre became a success, Reverend Wilson recognized himself in the character of Mr. Brocklehurst and threatened to sue Brontë.
 She avoided a lawsuit by writing him an apology.
 Wilson’s grandson described it as a “sketch … retracting a good deal of what she had formerly written about the school in Jane Eyre.”
 She even gave Wilson permission to publish this sketch under her name.
 Curiously enough, he never did.
 The apology has since been lost.

 In 1846, Anne, Emily, and Charlotte published a poetry book under the pseudonyms Acton, Ellis, and Currer Bell.
-They knew they would be taken more seriously if the public believed that they were men.
+They knew they would be taken more seriously if the public believed that the authors were men.
 Charlotte also published Jane Eyre under the name Currer Bell.
 When it became a bestseller, the literary world became consumed with learning more about the mysterious Bell brothers.

-Neither Mr. Smith nor Mr. Williams knew we were coming—they had never seen us—they did not know whether we were men or women, but had always written to us as men.
+"Neither Mr. Smith nor Mr. Williams knew we were coming—they had never seen us—they did not know whether we were men or women, but had always written to us as men.
 "Is it Mr. Smith?"
 I said, looking up through my spectacles at a tall young man.
 "It is."
 I then put his own letter into his hand directed to Currer Bell.
 He looked at it and then at me again.
 "Where did you get this?" he said.
 I laughed at his perplexity—a recognition took place.
-I gave him my real name: Miss Brontë.
+I gave him my real name: Miss Brontë."

 In 1850, a year after Anne and two years after Emily died of tuberculosis, Charlotte Brontë revealed all three of them to be women in the preface of the combined edition of Emily's novel Wuthering Heights and Anne's novel Agnes Grey.
 You can read the whole biographical notice here.